-The new Werribee Regional River Park, currently under development will provides a range of recreation, tourism and leisure activities which will complement those services offered within the Tourism Precinct.
+The Werribee River Park provides a range of recreation, tourism and leisure activities which complement those services offered within the Tourism Precinct.

-The proposed Werribee Regional River Park and the proposed completion of the Wyndham Bay Trail will connect existing trails and in so doing provide a continuous link between Werribee, the Werribee River, Werribee South Township, the Werribee South coastal reserve, Point Cook and beyond around the Port Phillip Bay coastline (See Figure 38).
+The Werribee River Park and the proposed completion of the Wyndham Bay Trail will connect existing trails and in so doing provide a continuous link between Werribee, the Werribee River, Werribee South Township, the Werribee South coastal reserve, Point Cook and beyond around the Port Phillip Bay coastline (See Figure 39).
 This will further increase the day- to-day movement of urban residents into and around the tourism precinct and other areas of the Green Wedge.